nabijaczleweli/Cpponfiguration/README.md

 }
 ```

-Would give a config file "example.cfg" containing
+Would create a config file "example.cfg" containing
 ```
 {
   test0=1